irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- As general rules we tried to comment as much as possible and used very descriptive names when creating functions.
-Our group wasn't very large, but these concepts matter because they ensure the code and the overall project are more readable and understendable.  ---
+As general rules we tried to comment as much as possible and used very descriptive names when creating functions.
+Our group wasn't very large, but these concepts matter because they ensure the code and the overall project are more readable and understendable for everyone.

 ## Version control